Francais ,

 The easiest way if you have a Debian-based distribution (debian,

-install the giac debian package
+ubuntu, ...) is to install the giac debian package if your

 On other distributions, you will have to compile giac from